Holigarna

 Holigarna is a genus of trees in the subfamily Anacardioideae of the cashew and sumac family Anacardiaceae.
 They grow naturally in India, Bangladesh and Indo-China.
-This is a poisonous tree; if contacted, it would irritate skin chemically and result in irreversible skin damage.
-Smoke from burning this wood is dangerously disabling.
+Holigarna arnottiana may cause an allergic reaction and irritate the skin chemically.
+Inhaling this species' wood smoke may be hazardous.

 Species

 The Plant List and Catalogue of Life recognise about 7 accepted species, while Plants of the world Online has 9 accepted species: